projectestac/album/README.md

 # Album
 https://github.com/projectestac/album

-Browser extension that finds the URLs of all images on the current page and exports them as list, mosaic or carousel.

-The image URLs can be retrieved in three formats:
+Browser extension that finds the URLs of all images on the current page and exports them in three formats:

 * A simple **list** of absolute URLs pointing to the images.